jrnl-org/jrnl/docs/extending-jrnl.md

     @staticmethod
     def import_(journal, input=None)
+        """
-        """Given a nicely formatted JSON file, will add the contained Entries to the journal."""
+        Given a nicely formatted JSON file, will add the contained Entries to the journal.
+        """

         old_count = len(journal.entries)
         if input: